 The Management Alternative Research Project (MARP) was initiated in 1978 to evaluate the long-term effects of three common management strategies on large forest areas.
 The management scenarios are (1) commercial management for maximization of monetary returns from forest investments, (2) multiple-use, where monetary returns are balanced with other resource priorities and (3) protection management for maximization of environmental quality.
 MARP involved nearly 12,000 acres of the Forest with treatment areas of approximately 1,000 acres.
 Other specific research projects areas totaling approximately 2,000 acres were incorporated within MARP treatments where applicable or to other University forestlands.
 The MARP project was dropped as a project in 2003.
 MARP objectives will be continued as demonstration areas within the forest, but overal management will reflect multiple use forestry objectives.

 The Clemson Experimental Forest hosts study sites for research and treaching by Clemson faculty, other institutions and agencies.

-The CEF is a member of the American Tree Farm System (www.treefarmsystem.org) and a licensee under the Sustainable Forest Initiative (www.sfiprogram.org).
+The CEF is a member of the American Tree Farm System (www.treefarmsystem.org) and certified under the Sustainable Forest Initiative (www.sfiprogram.org).